Ladies, we need to talk about your crotch. And my crotch. Because I feel your pain.

 A bit of personal experience here: it can be tempting for us ladies, if dealing with soft tissue pain, to tilt the nose dramatically downward in an attempt to get it further from that soft tissue.
 Don’t overdo it here.

-I was surprised to find that a level saddle, which encouraged proper riding posture instead of forcing me to constantly fight a forward sliding sensation, did a lot to actually reduce my soft tissue pain.
-If you’ve been riding a forward-tilted saddle and aren’t comfortable, be sure to try level even if it feels counter-intuitive.
+I was surprised to find that a level saddle, which encouraged proper riding posture instead of forcing me to constantly fight a forward sliding motion, actually did a lot to reduce my soft tissue pain.
+If you’ve been riding a forward-tilted saddle and aren’t comfortable, be sure to try level even if it seems counter-intuitive.

 Seat tilt can be a little fiddly to adjust the first few times, but here’s a good short video showing how to do it.
 It can definitely be done mid-ride if you’re searching for on-the-spot relief.